Gwapit is a productivity app that helps you access and process all your notifications from a single place thanks to

 Examples of questions

 When we talked to people, we noticed that everyone had different organization methods, different issues, different tools.
 At this point, we realized that it would be much harder to define a target that we imagined.
 We decided to segment by type of jobs and selected 5 segments to conduct guerrilla tests.
 This knowledge helped us to establish criterias to optimize the interest in Gwapit.

 From our interviews, we noticed that people use an average of 7 apps and receive between 100 and 300 information per day.
 Tasks and information of various levels of importance are mixed up and very hard to manage efficiently.

 Even if they usually don’t notice it, the Fear of Missing Out is a crucial part of dealing with information.
 They need to know what is important or urgent in order to prioritize.
 However, they also need to be able to dead with the rest easily.

 Most people didn’t even realized how much they are interrupted and how much it influenced their job.
 Stoping what they are doing to reply to the email that just come in is considered normal.
 Actually 82% of people said they deal with the notification as soon as they receive it.

-During user research, we realized that the need to centralize information was very important.
+During user research, we realized that the need to centralize information was compelling.
 We decided to create a workplace to gather and manage notifications from work applications.